Brhyancodes/notes-app/notes-app-25/README.md

 ## 🤝 Contributing

-This is a personal practice project, but feel free to fork it, suggest improvements, or submit pull requests.Contributions are welcome!
+This is a personal practice project, but feel free to fork it, suggest improvements, or submit pull requests.Contributions are much welcome!

 ## 📜 License